 2. Sooty Blotch and Flyspeck

-Symptoms: Flyspeck and sooty blotch are fungi that grow on the surface of apples.
-They cause blemishes on the apple’s surface but do not harm the apple itself.
+Flyspeck and sooty blotch are fungi that grow on the surface of apples.
+They cause blemishes on the apple’s surface but do not harm it.
 They often appear together and develop in the late summer.

 Causes: The fungi causing these two diseases overwinter in the twigs of apple, pear, and woody plants.
 Spores of the sooty blotch and flyspeck fungus splash onto fruits during rainfall.
 The spores may also become airborne and affect nearby fruits this way.